arjunssharma/Car-Rental-App/README.md

 * Give your name, email address, password, confirm your password and click on Sign Up button
 * Once you log in, you will see a set of links depending on whether you are a user, admin or super admin .
 Functionality for each of these links explained below
 * After logging in, each page will have a Home and Logout button on top
+* Booking also works, admins can see all the booking or bookings based on Users or Cars
+* Have to implement Checkout and return functionality and complete testing